zionwalker/myportfolio/README.md

     Introduction: Home section featuring a comprehensive introduction.

-    Professional Overview: About section providing detailed insights into my background, skills, and the services I offer.
+    About: About section providing detailed insights into my background, skills, and the services I offer.

     Experience Showcase: Experience section offering in-depth information about my educational background and professional journey.